20th Century

 • Crises in Darwinism revive Christian attacks on evolutionary theory and the development of scientific models from a Christian perspective.

-• The rise of the internet and mass led to a wide dissemination of the gospel by new means.
+• The rise of the internet and mass media led to a wide dissemination of the gospel by new means.

 • An overwhelming information explosion tends to bury the truth.